MicrosoftDocs/Contribute/Contribute/style-quick-start.md

 ---
 # Docs style and voice quick start

-This quick start will require minimal time, but it will give you a good idea of how to apply the most important Docs style concepts when writing articles for docs.microsoft.com.
+This quick start is a brief guide to writing technical content for publication on docs.microsoft.com.
 These guidelines apply whether you are creating new documentation or updating existing documentation.

-At a bare minimum, please:
+Best practices:

 - Check the spelling and grammar in your articles, even if you have to copy and paste into Word to do it.
 - Use a casual and friendly voice--like you're talking to another person one-on-one.
 - Use simple sentences.
-They are easier to understand, and they are more easily translated by both human and machine translators.
+Easy-to-read sentences mean the reader can quickly use the guidance you share.

 ## Use the Microsoft voice principles